BradleyMatera/Travel-Blog-Demo/BradleyMatera-VersionControl.md

-# Instructions
+# **PROJECT AND PORTFOLIO I: WEB DEVELOPMENT - ONLINE**

-"Update this document where indicated [look for the brackets!].
-Replace text inside the brackets with your own information.
-For example: Course Name should be the name of this course, and not the generic words "Course Name"."
+> **Note**: *This document has been meticulously updated to include my personal journey and insights.*

-## PROJECT AND PORTFOLIO I: WEB DEVELOPMENT - ONLINE
+### **Authored by Bradley Matera**

-### **Bradely Matera**
+#### *Publish Date: March 10th, 2024*

-### **March 10th 2024**
+This document elaborates on various topics explored through research and activities undertaken this week.
+For a deeper understanding, refer to the curated list of [reference links](#reference-links) at the document's end, which were instrumental in completing this assignment.

-"This paper addresses some of the topic matter covered in research and activity this week.
-Be sure to include reference links below to the research and information you used to complete this assignment."
+---

-## Topic: Terminal
+## **A How-To Guide Using MAC Terminal for this assignment**

-Professional developers use Terminal daily.
-It's essential to understand some fundamental commands to use the application.
+Professional developers integrate Terminal into their daily workflow.
+Understanding its fundamental commands is not just beneficial; it's essential.
+This section demonstrates its application by guiding you through the creation of my portfolio.

-Update the information below to demonstrate your knowledge on this topic.
+### **Getting Started with Terminal**

-**Using Terminal, there are essential commands to know**
+- **Open Terminal on Mac**: Located in `/Applications/Utilities/`, or access it quickly with Spotlight `Cmd + Space`.

-List the correct Terminal commands to do the actions listed below.
-Replace **CMD** with the correct command sequence.
-You can keep or enhance the brief description.
+- **Basic Navigation Commands**: Familiarize yourself with these to effortlessly navigate your system:
 **The last bullet provides an example**.